 Did You Know?
 A fan will not actually cool your body temperature.
 Designed to circulate air in a room and help maintain moisture, a fan merely blows air out, creating a cooling illusion.

 We’ll discuss the downsides of sleeping with a fan at night and a more effective solution to staying cool in bed all night long, resulting in deeper and more restorative sleep.

-Is Sleeping with a Fan Bad for You?
+Is Sleeping with a Fan on Bad for You?

-Are you aware of the downsides to sleeping with a fan?
+Are you aware of the side effects of sleeping with a fan on you?
 If not, you’re not alone.
 Sleeping with a fan poses some health risks.
 Although most of these health problems are minor and often more irritating than anything else, they are significant enough to reconsider using a fan while sleeping.

 If you are allergic to pollen or dust, a dirty fan may be making things worse.
 A fan blowing throughout the night stirs up the air and circulates pollen and dust around your bedroom.
 Inhaling these allergens may make your symptoms worse.

 Studies show that seasonal allergies contribute to sleep disorders, snoring, and lower quality sleep.

 Air from your fan can irritate your sinuses and dry out your nose, mouth, and throat.
 In response to this, your body may start to overproduce mucus, which can cause congestion (stuffy nose), sore throat, and headaches.
 If you’re already under the weather, it can worsen your symptoms.